Changissnz/nu_merchant_principal/README.md

 conditions established through collective bargaining by the workers are ignored, mismanaged, or entirely violated by either the workers or their socio-economic administration.

+More forms of contested environments exist, these ones rely on <ins>metric-less work</ins>.
+In metric-less work, there are less objective measures available to the socio-economic administration to gauge the effectiveness of each worker.
+Activities such as research, policing (questionably), and non-profiting social services are examples that are difficult to gauge in quality, despite there being obvious ways such as statistical frequency counts.
+Two workers in a metric-less work environment may expend as much energy as one another in fulfilling a task.
+The manifestation of this task's completion takes many forms as the acceptable output.
+One worker produces a different product than the other, and is greatly rewarded in currency payments, while the other does not receive any currency payment whatsoever.
+In another example of a metric-less work environment, one worker is able to use the other worker's work as a critical step towards outputting a product.
+The worker is greatly rewarded in currency payments, and the other goes bankrupt.
+The outputs from metric-less work are products outside of the scope of their immediate reference.
+What is worthless for their time may, in fact, become priceless by its exorbitant valuation at a future near or far.
+For example, a worker expends their efforts for a product $p$.
+The product
+$p$ is deemed worthless by their socio-economic administration, so they are not paid whatsoever, instead having to receive ridicule from their peers, as well as export control measures and regulations from their socio-economic administration.
+After the worker passed away, the socio-economic administration rediscovered that their product $p$ actually does carry tangible value.
+The administration sells the product $p$ to their competitor for an exorbitant sum of currency payments.